DavidBartram/davidbartram.github.io/_posts/2020-12-18-the-wizard-is-on-mute-roleplaying-during-the-pandemic.markdown

 layout: post
 title: "Roleplaying During The Pandemic"
 date: 2020-12-18 14:45:39 +0100
-tags: D&amp;D, D6, Roll20, rpgs, Tabletop Roleplaying
+tags: d&amp;d d6 roll20 rpgs tabletop-roleplaying
 ---

 # "The Wizard is on Mute": Roleplaying During the Pandemic